domarp-j/react-testing/PITCHME.md

 ### Revisiting Unit vs Integration

-**We should aim to write tests that focus on behavior, not implementation**
+**We should aim to write tests that focus on behavior, not implementation**.

 Note:
 If you walk away with one thing, walk away with that last statement.